Aundrea Fimbres: 2004–2005: Making the Band

-2005–2009: Danity Kane
+2005–2009: Danity Kane and group disbandment

 Danity Kane's first studio album, Danity Kane was released in 2006 and achieved success in the United States, shipping a million copies domestically,.
 Two singles from the album were top 10 hits, "Show Stopper", and the ballad, "Ride for You".
 Their second studio album, Welcome to the Dollhouse, was released on March 18, 2008, following the release of their second top 10 hit single "Damaged".
 The band became the first female group in Billboard history to have their first two albums open at the top of the charts.

 The season finale of Making the Band October 14, 2008, confirmed the departure of O'Day and D. Woods.
 With bandmate Shannon Bex deciding not to continue within the group and declining to return to film the show's 2009 season, Fimbres and Dawn Richard were the only two returning members for the group and the series.
 The group's break up was confirmed in January 2009.
 However, they were shown on air as being completely over in April 2009, where Fimbres was "officially" released from her Bad Boy Records contract by Combs in the April 16, 2009, episode of the series.

 Fimbres had initially formed a strong connection with O'Day while competing to be in the band.
 The two made it through two seasons together, and gained a large and loyal fanbase before Combs chose them to be in the group.
 Viewers named the two "the AUs" and "Aubrea" (portmanteau of their first names put together), and O'Day declared Fimbres her best friend in the season 2 finale of the series.
 Fimbres' friendship with O'Day, however, later became distant, which has been suggested as one of the reasons for Danity Kane's demise.

-2010–2012: Solo and Soto band
+2010–2012: Solo activities and Soto band

 In June 2010, an original Fimbres song was leaked on the Internet titled "Brush You Off".
 Later, this song was revealed to be a demo that Fimbres had made in 2006.
 In August 2010, with former Danity Kane bandmate, Aubrey O'Day, she revealed via Ustream that both had recorded a track titled "Ego Trip" to be included on Aubrey O'Day's solo album, but was later taken off the album before it was released.
 They also answered some fan questions about the band's split.

 In 2010, Fimbres began performing and touring with Soto, a Latin/funk/R&B band from Norwalk, California.

 In 2012, Fimbres was named executive producer of J-Live Entertainment's Next Big Thing Talent Show.

-2013–2014: Danity Kane Reunion
+2013–2014: Danity Kane reunion and retirement from entertainment industry

 In mid-2013, there were rumors that Danity Kane would be reuniting.
 On August 25, 2013, Danity Kane appeared at the 2013 MTV Video Music Awards (without D. Woods, who did not return to the group), announcing they were back together.